ABOUT LINUX

 Key Characteristics

-Please note that this list might not be exhaustive, as the search results only provide a snapshot of information from various sources.
-Additionally, the use of Linux by these entities might have changed since the search results were compiled.
+NOTE: This list might not be exhaustive, as the search results only provide a snapshot of information from various sources.
+Additionally, the use of Linux by these entities might have changed since the search results were compiled in 2026.

 LINUX DISTRIBUTIONS